Accessing your personalized Curriculum Plan (CP) in Beacon

 Students enroll in classes using the BuckeyeLink Student Center.
 If you need help registering for classes, please visit the Graduate School’s resource page for step-by-step instructions for how to enroll in your courses.

-Below is the schedule of the courses you will complete during the summer semester.
-All GE students will take these same classes.
+The courses you will take during the summer semester are listed below.
+All GE students will take these 6000-level pre-licensure classes.

 Starting in autumn semester GE students will begin to incorporate the 7000-level master’s classes into the curriculum.
 These courses will vary according to the student’s specialty.
 The three classes all GE students are required to take will be: